GiovankaPelaez/My-Portfolio/README.md

 Welcome to my GitHub portfolio!

 ## About Me
 I am an education leader transitioning into IT with experience in data analysis, operations, and systems automation.
-I am currently building my technical skills in HTML and SQL.
+I am currently building my technical skills in Microsoft Azure.

 ## Skills
 - Python